gaschlabgit/Scripts/README.md

 	BwaMeminputPE.pl
 	BwaMeminputSE.pl

-UNIFIEDGENOTYPER.sh -- Run GATK unifiedgenotyper, assumes high memory 32GB ram with 8 cores.
+UNIFIEDGENOTYPER.sh -- Run GATK unifiedgenotyper

+	assumes high memory 32GB ram with 8 cores.

 	Works on scarcity 6-10

 	-- GATK raw variants vcf files as input, useful to rerun unifiedgenotyper without running entire GATK pipeline.

+runHTSeqCount.py

-runHTSeqCount.py -- Run HTSeq for all gff feature types.
+		Run HTSeq for all gff feature types.

+rnaCountAlignments.py

-rnaCountAlignments.py -- Systematically search and count all mapped reads in bam files
-                         associated w/ all rRNA loci.
+		 Systematically search and count all mapped reads in bam files associated w/ all rRNA loci.

+remove3primeAFastq.py

-remove3primeAFastq.py -- Remove all consecutive 3 prime A's and quality scores from fastq
+	 Remove all consecutive 3 prime A's and quality scores from fastq

 	  where pattern is something like:

 	  nnnnnnnnnnnnnnnnnAAAGATCTAAAAAAAA

 		or

 	  nnnnnnnnnnnnnnnAAAAAAAGATCGGAAGAGC

-utilities to change chrom names: convertChromNameFasta.py convertChromName.py convertChromName_SamFile.py
+utilities to change chrom names:

+	convertChromNameFasta.py

+	convertChromName.py

+	convertChromName_SamFile.py

+convertGene.py

-convertGene.py -- Create a strain specific gene sequence from a vcf file. convertGene_Genetics.py -- same as above but runs on deepthought
+	Create a strain specific gene sequence from a vcf file.

+convertGene_Genetics.py

+	same as above but runs on deepthought

 	yeast_Gene_name_to_ORF.py -- required by convertGene

+parseSplitVCF.pl

-parseSplitVCF.pl -- converts Snpeff vcf file into a more readable format,
+	converts Snpeff vcf file into a more readable format,

-	   by removing some columns and optionally allowing user to subset data by strain, chromosome (one at a time) , user supplied start/stop positions
+	by removing some columns and optionally allowing user to subset

+	data by strain, chromosome (one at a time) , user supplied start/stop positions

-Utilities to find unique sequences in fasta file, initially used to help kevin create a unique sequence file for y22-3 project. unionFasta.py uniqueFasta.py findFastaDups.py findDiffFasta.py sequenceLength.py -- input a fasta file, will print sequence name and length to stdout
+Utilities for fasta files, initially used to help kevin create a unique sequence file for y22-3 project.

+	unionFasta.py

+	uniqueFasta.py

+	findFastaDups.py

+	findDiffFasta.py

+	sequenceLength.py

+		input a fasta file, will print sequence name and length to stdout

+yeastmine.py

-yeastmine.py  -- how to use python to query yeastmine, just an example.
+	how to use python to query yeastmine, just an example.

+getGeneNamesGff.py

-getGeneNamesGff.py --  Create a gff file from Sean's annotation files for Kevin.
+	Create a gff file from Sean's annotation files for Kevin.

+runSnpSift.py

-runSnpSift.py  -- Run SnpSift on a list of files to extract variant specific files.
+	Run SnpSift on a list of files to extract variant specific files.

+vcfStatsParser.pl

-vcfStatsParser.pl -- Convert vcf-stats dump file into a table.
+	Convert vcf-stats dump file into a table.

+getPrivateSnps.py

-getPrivateSnps.py -- Run vcf-contrast on vcf files, to get private variant vcf file for sample.
+	Run vcf-contrast on vcf files, to get private variant vcf file for sample.

+calcHeterozygosityVCF.py

-calcHeterozygosityVCF.py -- Calculate % Heterozygosity on a list of private vcf files.
+	Calculate % Heterozygosity on a list of private vcf files.